lumina-desktop/lumina-docs/luminactbt.rst

 Interface Translation
 ---------------------

-..
-TODO Update screenshots of Weblate Interface.
-Screenshot names are updated, just name the new screenshots exactly as written below.

 |lumina| uses `Weblate <http://weblate.trueos.org/projects/lumina/>`_ to
 manage the localization of menu screens seen in |lumina|.
 Weblate also efficiently displays the progress of localization efforts, allowing